The Legend of the Watchful Spirits: The Thread Between Worlds

 And as long as love flows,

-Spirits always find a way.
+spirits always find their way.

 Do guardian spirits exist in all indigenous cultures?